Gio0300/LoosePubSubAzure/outline.md

 Intro

 	Define Producer, publisher, subscriber, consumer
 		Publisher sets the terms of the integration.
 It owns the message broker and the data retention policy.
 		Subscriber is owned by the consumer.
 Each consumer is responsible for its own inbox (if needed).
 	Why make a distinction between producer and publisher and subscriber and consumer.
 		Publishing events and subscribing to events is an infrastructure concern, the business logic shouldn't care how the events are published or obtained.
-To realize that separation of concern we separate components that may be changed and scaled independently.
+To realize that separation of concern we build distinct components that may be changed and scaled independently.
 		Eliminates the need for a distributed transaction (one transaction to the event store and one transaction to the message broker).
-		When working with legacy systems we need
+		When working with legacy systems that need to be included in an event driven architecture we need to create an adapter in the form of an event publisher which is quite distinct from the producer.
+		To help with HA and DR.
 	No claims of resiliency and high availability
 		That will be a different article discussing how to implement multi-region active-active pub-sub.
 	Inbox/Outbox - provide link to article.

 Components

 	Producer: Web API

 	Entity Store: Cosmos

 	Event Store Cosmos (Transactional Outbox pattern).